SuhailHasanKhan/nextjs-button-counter/README.md

 How to Run Locally
 1. Clone or download this repository.

 2. In the project folder, install dependencies:

+3. In Command Prompt, type the following one-by-one.

    > npm install

    > npm run dev

+3. Open your browser and visit http://localhost:3000